Viewing the underlying data for a point on a chart

 You can see which tiles had the filter applied by hovering over the tile and then on the funnel icon to see the filter that was applied.

-When viewing a dashboard, you can also change the date granularity (e.g. to Week, Year) of the charts with date dimensions in your dashboard by clicking on the button Date Zoom.
+When viewing a dashboard, you can change the date granularity (to Week, Year, etc.) of the charts with date dimensions by clicking on the Date Zoom button.

 This is helpful if you want to zoom in to look more closely at something, or zoom out to identify a trend.
-You're able to quickly date-drill into your data without having to edit the chart.
+You’re able to quickly view your results at different time granularities without editing the chart.
+Here’s a quick video showing Date Zoom in action:

-When the date granularity of a chart is changed, you can hover over the indicator to see the date dimension that was affected, like so:
+When the date granularity of a chart is changed, you can hover over the indicator to see the date dimension that was affected:

-If you have more than one date dimension in your results, date drill will be applied to the first date dimension it scans - this is normally the left-most column in your results.
+If you have more than one date dimension in your results, Date Zoom will be applied to the first date dimension it scans - this is normally the left-most column in your results.

-Also, you're only temporarily changing the dates in the tiles on your dashboard.
-So, if you refresh the dashboard, the tiles that you affected using Date Zoom will go back to how they looked before.
+You’re only temporarily changing the dates in the tiles on your dashboard.
+If you refresh the dashboard, the affected tiles will go back to their default saved state.

-You can drill into a metric in your chart or results table to better understand a point in your chart.
-Selecting drill into lets you group your metric by a dimension, like the total revenue segmented by (or grouped by) product type.
-Note that drill into only works for metrics, not for dimensions or table calculations.
+You can drill into a Metric in your chart or results table to better understand a point in your chart.
+Selecting Drill into lets you group your Metric by a Dimension, like revenue segmented by (or grouped by) product type.
+Note that Drill into only works for Metrics, not for Dimensions or Table Calculations.

-I have a chart with sales stats (a metric) per partner, per month.
-As you can see, there's a high spike in sales for one of the partners in the month of May.
+I have a chart with Sum of basket total (a Metric) per Partner, per month.
+As you can see, there’s a high spike in sales for one of the partners in the month of May.
 I want to understand why this spike happened.

-I then select the dimension I want to segment my metric by (or "drill into").
-In this example, I'm interested to see what shipping country the sales were coming from, so I select Shipping Country:
+I then select the Dimension I want to segment my metric by (or “drill into”).
+In this example, I’m interested to see what Shipping country the orders were coming from, so I select Shipping country: